hypersoftdev/TimerX/README.md

 ## Contributing

-Contributions are always welcome!

-See `contributing.md` for ways to get started.
+We welcome contributions to the TimerX project!
+Please review the [CONTRIBUTING](CONTRIBUTING.md) guide for instructions on how to get involved.

 ## License